mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 The simple way to calculate fuel is to use g-hours (one hour of continuous 1g thrust) and g-turns (one turn of 1g thrust).
 A Dart sets out with 16g-hours of thrust at the beginning of a mission.
-There are 10 turns in an hour, so the fighter has 160 ‘g-turns’.
+There are 10 turns in an hour, so the fighter has 160 'g-turns'.
 If the pilot engages in maximum power manoeuvring for five turns of space combat, they use 16 g-turns every turn or 80 g-turns total.
 At the end of the fight they have 80 g-turns of fuel left, minus whatever it took to